mmdagent-ex/site-doc/content.en/docs/88_fst.md

 ## Global Variables

-You can access to any [global variable](./75_global_variables.md) by prepending `%` at the variable name like `${%global variable name}`.
-You can read the value of the specified global variable, and also set any value to the global variable.
-The initial value of global vairables can be set in .mdf file, and its values are common among other FSTs or plugins.
+By prefixing the variable name with `%` like `${%globalVarName}` you can reference and write to [global variables](./75_global_variables.md).
+Global variables’ initial values are set in the .mdf and their values are shared across FSTs and plugins.

 {{<fst>}}
 XXX YYY:
   <eps>            <eps>  ${place}=${%KeyName}
 {{</fst>}}

-## Environmental Variables
+## Environment Variables

-You can read environmental variable by `${%ENV{ENV_NAME}}`.  (supported on 2025.7.9 and later versions)
+You can reference environment variables with `${%ENV{ENV_NAME}}`.
+(Available in versions from 2025.7.9 onward)

 {{<fst>}}
 XXX YYY:
   <eps>            <eps>  ${place}=${%ENV{PLACE_NAME}}
 {{</fst>}}

-## How to Write Condition Fields
+## Condition Field Syntax

 ### Plain Text

-If you write a string that does not match any of the following in the condition field, it will match an input message that exactly matches it.
+If the condition field contains a string that does not match any of the special forms below, it matches input messages that are exactly equal to that string.

-### Variable Value
+### Variable Values

-The value of a local variable can be a transition condition.
-This condition does not depend on the input message, and the transition occurs when the evaluation of the given expression is TRUE.
-The comparison operators are `==` and `!=` only.
+You can use local variable values as transition conditions.
+These conditions do not depend on input messages; the transition occurs when the expression evaluates to TRUE.
+Only `==` and `!=` are supported.

 {{<fst>}}
 XXX YYY: